-Served as Member Secretary, Public Grievances and Redressal committee from 30/1/2006 to 13/9/2010.
-Handed over charge to Dr. H. Sunder Raju on 13/9/2010.

 Serving as one of the member on the Editorial Board, Journal of All India Institute of Speech and Hearing, Mysore.

 Serving as coordinator for DHLS program of AIISH at New Delhi.

 Served as Member, Internal Research Committee for review of ARF Research projects.